 Chris-Craft, “made in the U.S.A,” boats built in Sarasota, Florida is selling to succeeding generations.
 This manufacturer seeks to carry on a classic design tradition while staying ahead of the pack in marine engineered innovation.
 Deep V hulls, hand-crafted teak installed by experienced craftsmen, high-grade stainless steel burgee holders, and the recognizable horn trumpet harken back to a time America fell in love with pleasure boating.
 Ever expanding its line, Chris-Craft now offers larger options which include full kitchens and sleeping berths.

 The Commander 44 is Chris-Craft's largest luxury cruiser.
-With its deep V hull and thirteen-foot beam, this yacht can accommodate twelve people.
+With its deep V hull and thirteen-foot beam, this boat can accommodate twelve people.
 The galley fully equipped has a two burner glass top electric stove, a microwave, refrigerator, grill, and wet bar.
 A double berth aft offers a cedar-lined wardrobe.
 Chris-Craft designers made sure there's plenty of storage.
 Easily operated with a joystick and powered by a Volvo Penta IPS 600 D6 (435 HP), the Commander is a pleasure to drive.

 The Chris-Craft Launch series offers five different models from twenty-three to thirty-eight feet.
 Unlike its smaller siblings who have recessed chaises for two in the bow, the Launch 30 has lounge seating both fore and aft.
 Capable of carrying ten people, the Launch 30 offers Mercury or Volvo engine options ranging from 440HP diesel to 860HP twin Volvo V8s.
 A head with a sink hidden below deck is for those who want to cruise all day without a need to return to port.